1962–63 FC Dinamo București season

-The 1962–63 season was Dinamo București's 14th season in Divizia A. Dinamo kept the title won in the last season.
-In the European Cup, Dinamo entered the preliminary round, and could not pass by Galatasaray Istanbul.
+The 1962–63 season was Dinamo București's 14th season in Divizia A. Dinamo retained the title won in the previous season.
+In the European Cup, Dinamo took part in the preliminary round, but were beaten by Galatasaray Istanbul.

-Because the team was only seventh at the half of the championship, manager Angelo Niculescu was replaced by a tandem consisting of Dumitru Nicolae "Nicuşor" and Traian Ionescu.
+Because the team were only seventh in Divizia A half way through the season, the team's manager, Angelo Niculescu, was replaced by Dumitru Nicolae ("Nicuşor") and Traian Ionescu, who were appointed to manage the team jointly.